A hormone readiness assessment is an evaluation conducted by a healthcare professional to determine if a patient is ready to begin hormone therapy.

 - the adolescent having given informed consent.
 The consent of your guardian is preferred, but not absolutely necessary under the BC Infants Act

 In some cases, health care providers may prescribe hormones even when these four criteria are not met.
-For example, a health care provider may prescribe hormones as an alternative to illicit or unsupervised hormone use.
+For example, a health care provider may prescribe hormones as an alternative to unsupervised hormone use.
 Also, the presence of mental health concerns (such as depression or anxiety) or addiction does not necessarily mean you do not meet the criteria.
 Instead, these concerns will need to be reasonably managed prior to, or during, hormone therapy.

 Note that “Real Life Experience” is no longer a requirement for hormone therapy.
 Version 7 of the Standards of Care removes this requirement.